BitcoinDesign/Guide/guide/payments/contacts.md

 Whether we’re sending emails, physical mail, or following someone on social media, we primarily think in terms of names and faces, and not the respective address or user ID.

 Invoices, node IDs and other transaction endpoints in bitcoin and Lightning are highly unintuitive.
 Abstracting them via a contact list can create a much smoother user experience.
-There are many [payment request formats]({{ '/guide/payments/request/payment-request-formats/' | relative_url }}), each with unique properties, requiring unique design solutions.
+There are many [payment request formats]({{ '/guide/payments/request/payment-request-formats/' | relative_url }}), each with unique properties and varying levels of maturity and adoption, requiring unique design solutions.
 This page uses the more approachable term "address", along with various UI techniques, to abstract these complexities for users.

 Let's go over common user interactions around contacts.
 This will illustrate how such a feature could work, and helps explain the underlying design problems and decisions.